On this page

 A death record search is usually a search for public information tied to a person's passing.
 That may include obituary references, burial or cemetery information, public index entries, or state and county record guidance.
 Depending on the reason for the search, some people only need confirmation that a death occurred, while others want a stronger trail tied to location and date.

-Death record searches are different from criminal record searches or court record searches, which focus on legal filings and arrests rather than vital records.
+Death record searches are different from criminal record searches or court record searches, which focus on legal filings and arrests.
+This category is distinctive because the sources are often split between informal public notices and official vital records systems, and the most useful starting point depends heavily on how recent the death was.

 What public death records may show